nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

 ## Abstract and learning objectives

-In this hands-on-lab, you will build an end-to-end data analytics with machine learning solution using Azure Synapse Analytics.
+In this hands-on-lab, you will build an end-to-end data analytics  using Azure Synapse Analytics.
 The information will be presented in the context of a retail scenario.
 We will be heavily leveraging Azure Synapse Studio, a tool that conveniently unifies the most common data operations from ingestion, transformation, querying, and visualization.

 ## Overview